mautrix/docs/maubot/dev/reference/plugin-fields-lifecycle.md

 * `id` - The ID of the plugin instance.
 * `log` - A logger for the plugin instance.
 * `loop` - The asyncio event loop.
+* `loader` - The class used to load the plugin files.
+Can be used to read arbitrary files from the plugin's .mbp archive.
 * `config` - If the config is enabled, the data from the config (see the [Configuration] page).
 * `database` - If the database is enabled, the SQLAlchemy database engine (see